Ksbooth01/kubernetes-the-hard-way-raspberry-pi/README.md

 # DISCLAIMER
 The steps in this tutorial are "AS IS" without any warranties and support.
-I'm not responsible for any misconfiguration or damages of the Raspberry Pi equipment involved on this tutorial.
+I'm not responsible for any misconfiguration or damages of the Raspberry Pi equipment (or anything else) involved on this tutorial.